helidon-io/helidon/examples/webserver/threads/README.md

 curl -X GET http://localhost:8080/thread/fanout/5
 ```
 The `fanout` endpoint simulates a fanout of remote calls that are run in parallel using
 virtual threads.
-Each call invokes the server's `sleep` endpoint sleeping anywhere from
+Each remote call invokes the server's `sleep` endpoint sleeping anywhere from
 0 to 4 seconds.
-Since the remote requests are executed in parallel the request should not
+Since the remote requests are executed in parallel the curl request should not
 take longer than 4 seconds to return.
 Increase the number to have more remote calls made
 in parallel.